[top]Introduction to Benzodiazepines

 When used by themselves benzodiazepines are relatively safe.
 Overdose of benzodiazepines alone rarely results in death, though concurrent use with other depressants (such as alcohol, barbiturates, and opiates) can be fatal.

 This list is just a collection and is not inclusive of all benzodiazepines.
 There are many different benzodiazepines that have been synthesized, including many that deviate quite a bit from the benzodiazepine backbone structure.

 Benzodiazepines are typically organized by half-life (the time required for half of the drug to be metabolized to an inactive form).
-Short-acting benzodiazepines have a half-life of less then 12 hours.
+Short-acting benzodiazepines have a half-life of less than 12 hours.
 Intermediate-acting benzodiazepines have a half-life between 12 and 24 hours.
 Long-acting benzodiazepines have half-lives greater than 24 hours.

 Short half-lives mean that the drug is cleared from the body more quickly, effects dont last as long.
 Longer half-lives mean that the drug lasts much longer in the body.
-For the long-acting benzodiazepines the dose may be lower and the frequency of doses is lower.
+For the long-acting benzodiazepines, the dose may be lower and the frequency of doses is lower.
 Long-acting benzodiazepines allow patients to not be required to take as many pills in a given amount of time.

 Triazolam (Halcion) 1.5 to 5.5 hrs

 Midazolam 1.8 to 6.4 hrs

 Lormetazepam 10 to 12 hrs

 16 in non-elderly adults, r=9 to 26.9, n 16 in elderly)